XaverB/CPP-HashTable/README.md

 # CPP-HashTable
-Simple, scalable hashtable with chaining and scalable memory (array).
+Simple, scalable hashtable with chaining, rehashing, templates using an array.

 Created by myself to learn some C++